fcarrillo-brenes/Louvain-DBSCAN/README.md

 Incident coordinates are overlaid on AGEB polygons and enriched with population and poverty attributes.
 DBSCAN and the sequential configurations are then used to evaluate the relationship between graph structure and spatial concentration.

-For cartographic comparisons, communities should be selected reproduciblyâ€”for example, by choosing the communities with the largest numbers of unique georeferenced incidentsâ€”rather than by their position in an unsorted list of labels.
+For cartographic comparisons, communities should be selected reproducibly, for example, by choosing the communities with the largest numbers of unique georeferenced incidents, rather than by their position in an unsorted list of labels.

 ## Installation